neilkatahira/EE-Emerge-2020-Loopmaster/docs/computervision.md

 # Computer Vision

 ## Hardware
 We chose the OpenMV H7 because it is an affordable, low power camera that is well documented and easy to work with.
 It has more than enough processing power to accomplish our tasks, as well as an integrated Python based IDE.
+Using python allowed us to take advantage of open source libraries, which simplified the learning curve of image processing algorithms.

 ![OpenMV H7](https://github.com/neilkatahira/EE-Emerge-2020-Loopmaster/blob/master/pictures/openmvh7.png?raw=true)

 ## Mechanical
-To mount the OpenMV H7 camera, we used a STL file provided by OpenMV [here](https://openmv.io/collections/products/products/openmv-cam-h7-case) and modified it into a vertical mount with a ball and socket adjustment.
-This is then superglued onto the main Hub of the project.
+To mount the OpenMV H7 camera, we used a STL file provided by OpenMV [here](https://openmv.io/collections/products/products/openmv-cam-h7-case) and modified it in order to fit a [TV shield](https://openmv.io/collections/products/products/tv-shield) as well as screw terminals.
+To play the "camera instrument" live video feed is necessary to provide the user with the camera's field of view.
+A vertical mount was also added taking advantage of a ball socket, for a full range of adjustment.
+This mount was then superglued onto the main Hub of the project.

 ![Camera Model](https://github.com/neilkatahira/EE-Emerge-2020-Loopmaster/blob/master/pictures/CameraModel.png?raw=true)
 ![Mount Model](https://github.com/neilkatahira/EE-Emerge-2020-Loopmaster/blob/master/pictures/ballandsocket.png?raw=true)